Mcsavvy/alx-low_level_programming/0x00-hello_world/README.md

 * The C file name should be saved in the variable `CFILE`
 * The output file would be named the same as the C file, but with the extension `.s` instead of `.c`

+##### 101-quote.c
+This script prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error.